Nuitka/Nuitka-website/doc/posts/nuitka-this-week-14.rst

  Current Evolutions
 ********************

-So things on my mind right now, for one, I guess, 4 plugin changes that I have yet to document in new postings.
+So many things on my mind right now, for one, I guess, 4 plugin changes that I have yet to document in new postings.
 Two are visible here in this code.

 .. code:: yaml